Gealber/dht/doc/adnl/adnl-udp.md

 ## ADNL UDP(WIP)

 This is an internal doc, not official at all, describing the ADNL over UDP protocol in a more formal way.
-Given that the official documentation to be honest is just an example, which lack formality.
-The description of ADNL over TCP by other hand is way better, at least more structured.
-In the whitepaper of TON there's a quite simplistic description of the protocol without any details.
-In general the networking documentation of TON is quite bad.
-So I'll try to do my best at least with ADNL over UDP.
+Given that the official documentation to be honest lacks formality.
+The description has a good approach, that is explaining by example, but still there are so many gaps that should be included.
+Even that the official documentaion lacks formality, is still way better than the description on the TON whitepaper.
+In the whitepaper of TON there's a quite simplistic description of the protocol without any details, which gives the impression that the implementation of the protocol was only discussed internally between the developers of the TON blockchain.
+I understand that the whitepaper is not intended for that, but a document dedicated to the protocol that constitute the core of the networking I think is needed.
+In general the networking documentation of TON is quite bad, so I'll try to do my best at least with ADNL over UDP.

 ## Requirements